OODDer/nemo_omp_tfg/README.md

 # oduran NEMO omp tests

 This project will be used to have a version controll on the different tests that I execute while doing research for my TFG.
+For now it contains only the files I modify in order to make the repository light and fast to work with.

+## Running tests with it
+You should be able to paste the files in a directory along with your working NEMO 4.2 files to compile and run it normally.

+## From here on is just the default README from Gitlab

 ## Getting started